duke-compsci290-spring2018/assignments-portfolio-dylan-v/trello/README.txt

 (Basic Version)

 Dylan Vanelli - dgv3
+I went to office hours a few times to understand how to use Vue.
+I still feel that I can not fully utilizing it, but I have started to grasp it.
 So far, I've spent about 8 hours building this app.
 The hardest part was figuring out how to use Vue.
 However, now I see the power of the framework.
 I still need to implement a lot of features.

 Current features: